MD/MS

 Here’s the reality:

+Without senior residents, hospitals would face grave manpower shortages in patient care and teaching.
 Thus, while it may not be “obligatory” under law, it is vital for functioning.
 That’s why NMC mandates that all teaching hospitals maintain a certain number of Senior Residents per department — to ensure both academic and patient care quality.

 One of the key reasons senior residency exists is to prepare doctors for academic and government service careers.
-As per NMC’s teacher eligibility norms, only those doctors who have completed 3 years of senior residency are eligible for Assistant Professor positions.
+As per NMC teacher eligibility norms, only those doctors who have completed 3 years of senior residency are eligible for Assistant Professor positions.

 From the student’s perspective, senior residency offers a perfect combination of:

-With a stipend ranging between ₹90,000 to ₹1.5 lakh per month, it allows fresh MD/MS graduates to gain practical exposure while earning quite a decent income — very often their first sustained professional salary.
+With a stipend ranging between ₹90,000 to ₹1.5 lakh per month, it allows fresh MD/MS graduates to gain practical exposure while earning quite a decent income — often their first sustained professional salary.

 For doctors planning to pursue super-specialty courses (DM/MCh), senior residency plays a double role: